-Prelubricating pump LP5
+Prelubricating pump LP5 (separate)

-This pump is mounted at the baseframe.
+This pump can be installed instead of a stand-by force pump in multiple engines plants.
 This pump can only be used for prelubricating, not as stand-by for the force pump.
 Capacity see technical data.